kokkonisd/mrbones/README.md

 # mrbones
-A bare-bones static site generator in the form of a **single bash script**.
+A bare-bones static site generator in the form of a **single Bash script**.

 ## Installation
 ### Dependencies